Propagandalf-7/masters/final_seminar/Presentation.md

 Thank you everyone for joining my master's seminar today.
 This presentation is titled `Finite Element Analysis of multi-dimensional and simplified models for beams`.
-My thesis also covers plate models; however, today's presentation will focus solely on beams, despite the mention of plates in the seminar invitation, which was an error.
+My thesis also covers plate models; however, today's presentation will focus solely on beams, despite the mention of plates in the seminar invitation, which was an error on my part.

 Beams are fundamental structural elements in engineering.
-They are in a vast array of applications including bridges, buildings, and even the International Space Station.
+They are used in a vast array of applications including bridges, buildings, and even the International Space Station.

-Simplified models are often used over more realistic models for vibration problems due to their reduced complexity and lower computational demands compared.
+Simplified models are often used over more realistic models for vibration problems due to their reduced complexity and lower computational demand.
 More realistic models are also often higher dimensional models.
 However, the accuracy of these simplified models in practical applications is not always certain.
 Today, we will examine some of the key factors that affect how well these models perform.